 If the law of requisite variety is to be handled intelligently, and not just by leaving nature to find the variety balance (which of course can be nasty for us humans), then it follows that the regulative forces must not only dispose requisite variety—which is a number of possible states; they must also know the pattern by which variety in the system is deployed.
 On the journey to work we need to have enough options open; we also need to know the pattern of the highways—where they run, what the control points are like, what other drivers habitually do.
 In the process of putting the children to bed we need several variety amplifiers at our command; but we also need to know (as we do, but let’s make it explicit) the likely behavior pattern of the children.
 Without these known patterns, proliferating variety looks even more threatening than it really is, which is bad enough.

 What I have been calling a pattern is what a scientist calls a model.
 A model is not a load of mathematics, as some people think; nor is it some unrealizable ideal, as others believe.
 It is simply an account—expressed as you will—of the actual organization of a real system.
 Without a model of the system to be regulated, you cannot have a regulator.

 Please maintain social distance and wear masks.
 Stay safe and Always keep on learning…

-In case you missed it, my last post was Process Validation and the Problem of Induction:
+In case you missed it, my last post was Pluralism and Systems Thinking: